preprio/nodejs-sdk/README.md

 ### You found a bug or want to propose a feature?

-File an issue here on GitHub: File an issue.
+File an issue here on GitHub.
 Don't share any authentication info in any code before sharing it.